 Click here for example budgets and justifications.

-Student may not be dually compensated for research with academic credit (capstone course or independent study) and student institutional pay from a GIASR grant during the same semester.
+Student may not be dually compensated for research with academic credit and student institutional pay from a GIASR grant during the same semester.
 However, funds may be requested from one or more of the other budget categories.

 3. IRB or IACUC Plan (only if the research involves human or animal subjects)